Turn Your Shower Into An Aromatherapy Spa

 - Muffin pan (I used silicone Madeleine cookie trays)

-- Muffin liners (if you are not using silicone)
+- Muffin liners (if you are not using a silicone pan)

 - Essential oils* (I use Young Living and here’s why.)